docsifyjs/docsify/docs/configuration.md

 };
 ```

-Load the right 404 page according to the localisation:
+Load the right 404 page according to the localization:

 ```js
 window.$docsify = {